Here’s a 7 Step Guide to designing and implementing a Project Methodology.

 1. What is your objective?

-When organisations decide to implement a project methodology it tends to be for some or all of the following objectives; standardization, improve proficiency and increase successful delivery.
+When organizations decide to implement a project methodology it tends to be for some or all of the following objectives; standardization, improve proficiency and increase successful delivery.
 Begin by clarifying your objectives and from there design your methodology to achieve them.

 2. Design to meet your objectives:

 Get a group of individuals together to discuss the ideal design of the methodology.
 By involving the people that will be affected by the implementation you will get a wider pool of ideas and reduce the impact of any change that needs to be made.
 Lots of ideas will add great value to the end methodology result.

 Take into consideration every step that needs to be completed in order to reach your objectives and put it into a plan.
 Once the plan has been developed make sure it is followed.